-There is less experience with the use of more recently licensed influenza vaccines (e.g., quadrivalent, cell culture-based, and recombinant vaccines) during pregnancy compared with previously available products.
-For ccIIV, a review of Vaccine Adverse Event Reporting System (VAERS) reports from 2013 through 2020 (76) and a prospective cohort study conducted from 2017 through 2020 (77) did not reveal unexpected safety events among pregnant persons.
-Data from a randomized clinical trial conducted at Clinical Immunization Safety Assessment (CISA) Project sites comparing the safety of RIV4 versus IIV4 in 382 pregnant persons supported the safety of RIV4 in pregnancy (78).
+There is less experience with the use of more recently licensed influenza vaccines (e.g., cell culture-based and recombinant vaccines) during pregnancy compared with previously available products.
+For ccIIV, a review of Vaccine Adverse Event Reporting System (VAERS) reports from 2013 through 2020 (79) and a prospective cohort study conducted from 2017 through 2020 (80) did not reveal unexpected safety events among pregnant persons.
+Data from a randomized controlled trial (RCT) conducted at Clinical Immunization Safety Assessment (CISA) Project sites comparing the safety of RIV4 versus IIV4 in 382 pregnant persons supported the safety of RIV4 in pregnancy (https://stacks.cdc.gov/view/cdc/122379) (81).
 Pregnancy registries and surveillance studies exist for certain products, for which information can be found in package inserts.